What are SQL Server AlwaysOn Availability Groups?

 This is handled in 4.2 and on by setting "AutoDiscover Backup Path" to enabled in the GUI when linking a dSource.

-The Delphix Engine documentation Linking a SQL Server dSource discusses the use of the Autodiscover and Backup Path options when linking a dSource.
+The Delphix Engine documentation Linking Data Sources with SQL Server discusses the use of the Autodiscover and Backup Path options when linking a dSource.